nf-core/sarek/docs/OUTPUT.md

 # Sarek - output delivery
-This README describes the output delivery directory structure.
+This document describes the output delivery directory structure.

 There are four sections dedicated for different results: Annotation, Preprocessing, Reports and VariantCalling.
 All the four sections can have sub-directories containing results from different software.